cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 <br>

-# Understand Your Options
+# Know Your Options

 Many learners find study groups helpful, while others use learning platforms such as [Coursera](https://www.coursera.org/specializations/jhu-data-science) or [Data Camp](https://app.datacamp.com/learn/courses/free-introduction-to-r) to supplement this course.
 Emailing the instructor regarding assignments is discouraged as it does not contribute to public discussion on [GitHub Issues](https://github.com/cssearcy/AYS-R-Coding-SPR-2020/issues).

 Hence, there are three options:

-1. **Using Your Resources:** Researching the issue using built-in documentation in R, online vignettes, demo Shiny apps, graphic and widget galleries, discussion forums, GitHub repositories, etc.
+1. **Use Your Resources:** Research the issue using built-in documentation in R, online vignettes, demo Shiny apps, graphic and widget galleries, discussion forums, GitHub repositories, etc.
-2. **Posting on GitHub Issues:** Asking your class questions by providing a very specific set of details, like expectation vs. the problem, relevant error messages, sample data, code for reproducing the issue, etc.
+2. **Post on GitHub Issues:** Ask your class questions by providing a very specific set of details, like expectation vs. the problem, relevant error messages, sample data, code for reproducing the issue, etc.
-3. **Scheduling Office Hours:** Meeting with the professor when all else fails.
+3. **Schedule Office Hours:** Meeting with the professor when all else fails.

 <br>

-## Using Your Resources
+## Use Your Resources

 There are several resources beyond the course's Syllabus, Schedule, and iCollege site.
 Consider: